Chaoses-Ib/DirectoryOpus/Manual/reference/dopusrt_reference/README.md

 Only valid after **/dblclk**.
 Causes the desktop double-click functionality to wait the specified number of seconds before setting itself up.
 This can be used to work around conflicts with other software that will break desktop double-click if it starts later in the Windows boot cycle.

-*<Example://> **dopusrt.exe /dblclk /delay=10**
+//<Example://>

-**                    ***- waits 10 seconds before desktop double-click initializes//
+`dopusrt.exe /dblclk /delay=10`
-You do not normally need to use this argument yourself, but may see it in the registry.
+- *waits 10 seconds before desktop double-click initializes* You do not normally need to use this argument yourself, but may see it in the registry.
 You can specify a delay via Preferences when configuring desktop double-click.
 </td></tr><tr><td>

 **/flushplugins**</td><td>